 Building the capacity needed to address problem gambling in the U.S. will require substantial strategic investment and coordination.
 However, unlike other behavioral health issues, there are no federal funds allocated to support problem gambling services; investments and funding decisions are left to state and local governments.
 While 40 states had invested in some sort of infrastructure to support problem gambling, only 17 states had funded one or more full-time state employees to administer problem gambling programs, with an average of just $0.37 cents per capita spent on services (which drops to $0.23 when including all 50 states and Washington, DC).
 In states where there is limited or no infrastructure, people in need of services are unlikely to be screened, and if they are, their treatment options are limited to whatever is covered through their insurance providers.
 Since BIPOC folks are less likely than their White counterparts to have sufficient health care coverage, this further widens health inequities.

-The gambling industry continues to grow rapidly, with the U.S. reaching $44B in revenue in 2021.
+The gambling industry continues to grow rapidly, with the U.S. reaching $44B in revenue in 2021 and $60B in 2022.
+In 2023, Massachusetts has seen the legalization of retail sports betting (1/31/23) and mobile sports bettering (3/10/23).
 With broad expansion of legalized gambling opportunities (casinos, online gambling, etc.), gambling has become more accessible than ever.
 Growing public and clinical concern around problem gambling led to the launch of Problem Gambling Awareness Month.

 Problem Gambling Awareness Month (PGAM)